Araffe/azure-security-lab/readme.md

 ## 2.1: Enable Logging for the Storage Account <a name="storagelogging"></a>

 **1)** In the Azure portal, navigate to the storage account within the ‘Contoso-IaaS’ resource group.
-Click on ‘Diagnostics’ on the menu (under 'Monitoring').
+Click on ‘Diagnostic Settings (Classic)’ on the menu (under 'Monitoring').

 **2)** Under ‘Logging’ select ‘Read’, ‘Write’, ‘Delete’ and ‘Delete Data’.
 Click ‘Save’.